coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 006.md

 They go over to check on the Family of Light.

-[[Soldas]] has runes etched into his skin but they are gone now.
+[[Soldos]] has runes etched into his skin but they are gone now.
 He contained the explosion himself and reassures us that he is okay only because of Iskra and his magic.
 Inside their camp is much more gruesome events — more people were together when the followers exploded. [[Rafferty]] and [[Shevore]] are hurt, but conscious.
 Dia pushes through the crowd to get to the scene, with Arythas hot on her heels as they go.
 Dia stops before Rafferty and goes to heal Shevore.
 Rafferty is playing the role of a paladin to appear noble.
 Dia does go to Shevore and heals her first as her left arm was still aflame.

 Inky drops down off of Arythas’ shoulder and walks over to Shevore.
 Dia and Iskra heal the base damage but she is still infected with the necrotic energy.
 Inky comes up and purges her of the corruption using false life.
 Inky thinks he could use this to create a spell or ritual that could cleanse the undead energy off of people.
 Some of the healers watching manage to copy it to stop the others from being infected at the camp.